Allosker/MPML/README.md

 ## Purpose of MPML

 MPML is a Multi-Purpose Math Library (hence the acronym) with a special emphasis on **Graphics Mathematics**; as such, the library is meant to be used with *OpenGL*, *DirectX*, and *Vulkan*.
-MPML was mainly written as part of my own ecosystem (along with many more libraries) which are all meant to be used with my forthcoming **Graphics Engine**; MPML aspires to be at its core.
+The library is being tested and updated regularly as it is part of my *Voxel Engine* which utilizes MPML at its core.

 ## Features

-MPML shall feature a wide range of *mathematical operations* but is for now limited to what is necessary:
+MPML features a wide range of *mathematical operations*:

-- **Constants**
-- **Ranges** (in developement)
 - **Angles**
+  - Single abstraction class
 - **Vectors**
   - 2D
   - 3D
-  - 4D (operates like 3D)
+  - 4D
 - **Matrices**
   - 2x2
   - 3x3